zhanxn666/zhanxn666/README.md

 ### Who am I
 I am an **AI undergraduate** from Beijing, China.
-Currently learning programming and contributing to open source. ✨
+Currently learning Robotics and contributing to open source. ✨

 ---